 Make sure we have something to up the ante so to speak.
 This just means we need to keep on typing to finish out the page.
 We need to see who the bad guys are chasing in this sequence.

-When writing your script, it can be difficult formatting from so many different perspectives.
+Screenplay formatting can be difficult from so many different perspectives.
 I know just writing for a screenplay from room to room can be a challenge, let alone writing a high speed, multi-camera spectacle.
 But it’s not necessary to know how to film a car chase just yet.

 Focus on the best way to write a car chase scene in a screenplay using action lines and little dialogue, and then worry about how to shoot a chase scene later.